wp-plugins/gwolle-gb/readme.txt

 * Add parameter book_id to shortcodes.
 * Add parameter book_id to get_entries and get_entry_count functions.
 * Show and Edit book_id on Admin Editor.
-* Add icons for book_id and admin_reply, add alt attributes.
+* Add icons for book_id and admin_reply, add title attributes.
 * Don't show so much metadata on unpublished entry.
 * Fix link to entry in moderation mail.
 * Add notice for using CAPTCHA with a caching plugin.